Pennsylvania Democratic Party Senate candidates set to debate Thursday

 HARRISBURG, Pa.
-(WHTM) — The May 17 primary election for the open Pennsylvania seat in the United States Senate is just a few short weeks away and three Democratic primary candidates, hoping to get Pennsylvanian’s votes, will debate for one hour on Thursday, April 21 at 8 p.m. on abc27.
+(WHTM) — The May 17 primary election for the open Pennsylvania seat in the United States Senate is just a few short weeks away and three Democratic primary candidates, hoping to get Pennsylvanian’s votes, will debate for one hour on Thursday, April 21 at 8 p.m. on WETM and MyTwinTiers.com.

 The debate will both air and live-stream in 10 markets across Pennsylvania, New York, Ohio, and Maryland, reaching 9.8 million TV and streaming households in every county of the Keystone State.

-WHTM abc27 News anchor and Capitol Bureau Reporter Dennis Owens and WPXI Anchor Lisa Sylvester will co-moderate the debate from the abc27 studio in Harrisburg.
+WHTM News anchor and Capitol Bureau Reporter Dennis Owens and WPXI Anchor Lisa Sylvester will co-moderate the debate from the WHTM studio in Harrisburg.

-Ahead of the debate, catch up on the latest with each candidate who will be on abc27 Thursday night, below:
+Ahead of the debate, catch up on the latest with each candidate who will be on WETM Thursday night, below:

 John Fetterman, Pennsylvania Lieutenant Governor